impiaaa/mastodon_import_emoji/README.md

 	Import all PNG files in the given directory (recursive), using each file name as a shortcode.

+`slack`
+	Import all of the custom emoji from a Slack team.
+Get an API key at https://api.slack.com/apps/.../oauth and export it in the `SLACK_API_TOKEN` environment variable.
+Requires the
+	slack-ruby-client gem to be installed.

 ### Examples
 `import_emoji.rb --prefix tf steamgame 440`
 	Import Steam emotes for Team Fortress 2, and add a "tf" prefix